KKcorps/KKcorps/README.md

 Kartik this side.
 I am a software engineer by profession and passion.
 I started writing recently but somehow got lucky and got over 300K views on Medium.com.
 I have also written documentation for Apache Airflow, such as the Best Practices guide.

-I currently live in Bengaluru, India, so most of my day involves me being stuck in traffic with my job at Walmart Labs as a secondary activity.
+I currently live in Bengaluru, India, so most of my day involves me being stuck in traffic with my job as a secondary activity.

 I read books (like 1-2 per month, which is not a lot) but only non-fiction or science fiction.
 Memes keep me alive.
 Most of the time, you can find me browsing either Twitter or Reddit.